iamnortey/ninolex-gh/README.md

 ### Dictionary view vs domain sources

 All canonical entries are maintained in domain-specific CSVs under `data/` (core terms, places, people, sports, etc.).
-These are merged into a single unified dictionary file:
+These are merged into a single unified dictionary file.

+The unified dictionary is available in both CSV and JSON formats:

-- `dist/dictionary/ninolex_gh_dictionary.csv`
+- CSV: `dist/dictionary/ninolex_gh_dictionary.csv`
+- JSON: `dist/dictionary/ninolex_gh_dictionary.json`

-Tooling such as PLS and JSON exports read from this unified dictionary, so downstream users can treat Ninolex-GH as one dictionary, while maintainers still benefit from organized domain files.
+Tooling such as PLS exports read from this unified dictionary, so downstream users can treat Ninolex-GH as one dictionary, while maintainers still benefit from organized domain files.

 To rebuild the dictionary: